MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ### Define your brands or interests

-Choose from these options:
+Choose up to 5 brands or interests using either of these options:

-- **Industry**: The system identifies the top brands or interests relevant to your industry and enriches your customer data with them.
+- **Industry**: Select your industry from the drop-down list and then choose from the top brands or interests for that industry.
-- **Choose your own**: Select up to five items from the list of brands or interests that are most relevant to your organization.
+- **Choose your own**: Enter a brand or interest that is relevant to your organization and then choose from the matching suggestions.

-To add a brand or interest, enter it in the input area to get suggestions based on matching terms.
 If we don't list a brand or interest you're looking for, send us feedback using the **Suggest** link.

 ### Review enrichment preferences